Colin Granger

-Colin Granger is an American professional football tight end.
+Colin Granger (born 2001 or 2002) is an American professional football tight end.
 He previously played college basketball for the Ohio Bobcats, Western Carolina Catamounts and the Coastal Carolina Chanticleers.

-Early life and high school
+Early life

 Coming out of high school, Granger committed to play college basketball for the Ohio Bobcats over other schools including Mount St. Mary's.

 College career

 Ohio

 During his time with the Bobcats from 2020 to 2022, Granger appeared in 25 games with two starts, averaging 1.2 points and 1.2 rebounds per game.
 After the 2021–22 season, he entered his name into the NCAA transfer portal.

 Western Carolina

 Granger transferred to play for the Western Carolina Catamounts, where, in 2022–23, he appeared in 33 games with five starts and averaged 2.6 points and 2.2 rebounds per game.
 During the 2023–24 season, Granger averaged 2.4 points and 2.7 rebounds in 31 games.
 After the season, Granger once again entered the NCAA transfer portal.